diyscif/diyscif/scif-thesis.md

     Note, this paper is limited in scope to constructive and technical measures and does not focus on IT or organizational security measures, like encryption, security-related review/monitoring of employees, and
     classification levels.
-It also does not dwell on specific countries bureaucratic protocols, but instead aims to present a unified picture of the global state of the art and an outlook on future improvements.
+It also does not dwell on specific countries' bureaucratic protocols, but instead aims to present a unified picture of the global state of the art and an outlook on future improvements.
 csl: resources/iso690-author-date-en.csl